Achaval Ferrer's entry level wine is an outstanding ambassador for the Malbec grape.

 Grapes were harvested by hand with delicate and conscious bunch selection.
 The de-stemmed berries were loaded by gravity to allow a gentle breaking of skins.
 During fermentation very gentle treatment was used to avoid over extraction.
 The juice was fermented using native yeast.
 The wine was matured in 3,500 litre untoasted Foudres (wooden casks) for 18 months, and six months in bottle.
 There was a coarse filtration prior to bottling, to ensure no interference with the quality of the wine.

 A brilliant, purple-red in colour with an enticing nose of flowers, ripe red and black fruits mixed with subtle notes of graphite and flint stone.
 The complexity of the nose develops further with time and air.
 The palate is creamy with good depth and softness.
 Fresh, juicy red fruit flavours abound with round, firm tannins and a backbone of well-integrated acidity.
 A balanced, complex and long-lasting finish.

-Awarded 91 points and Highly Recomended status by Decanter (www.decanter.com) - in their December 2017 edition - in their Weekday Wines column (see blue link below)... (yes, and cheaper than your local high-street boutique supermarket...)
+The 2014 vintage was awarded 91 points and Highly Recomended status by Decanter (www.decanter.com) - in their December 2017 edition - in their Weekday Wines column (see blue link below)... (yes, and cheaper than your local high-street boutique supermarket...)